Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 1965’s The Great Race is a lavish, slapstick comedy that harkens back to the films of such classic comedians as Charlie Chaplin and Laurel & Hardy.
 But depending on who you ask, The Great Race is either a genius tribute to these legends of early Hollywood, or a complete failure.

 Directed by Blake Edwards at the peak of his Hollywood career, The Great Race cost a staggering $12 million to make, securing its position as the most expensive film comedy ever made, up to the time.
-And with an all-star cast, including our Star of the Month Tony Curtis, Jack Lemmon, Peter Falk, Keenan Wynn, and one of my all-time favorite stars, Natalie Wood, the talent and charisma present in each scene of The Great Race is impossible to deny.
+And with an all-star cast, including our Star of the Month Tony Curtis, Jack Lemmon, Natalie Wood, Peter Falk, and Keenan Wynn, the talent and charisma in each scene of The Great Race is impossible to deny.

-It’s the turn of the century, and rival daredevils The Great Leslie (Tony Curtis) and Professor Fate (Jack Lemmon) are about to embark on the greatest automobile race in history, one that will start in New York City, and end in Paris.
-Leslie is your archetypical good guy, decked out in all white at all times, while Fate is perennially garbed in ratty black attire, complete with a thick mustache, and accompanied by his dim-witted side kick, Max (Peter Falk).
-These are blatant stock characters by design, and there’s no hiding who the good guys are, and who bad guys are, in this film!
+It’s the turn of the century.
+Rival daredevils The Great Leslie (Tony Curtis) and Professor Fate (Jack Lemmon) are about to embark on the greatest automobile race in history, one that will start in New York City, and end in Paris.
+Leslie is your archetypical good guy, decked out in all white at all times, while bad guy Fate is perennially garbed in ratty black attire, complete with a thick mustache, and accompanied by his dim-witted side kick, Max (Peter Falk).

 Suffragette Maggie DuBois (Natalie Wood) also enters the race, sponsored by The New York Sentinel, as a reporter covering the proceedings, who also hopes to be the first one through the finish line.

-But Maggie’s car, a fashionable Stanley Steamer, just isn’t cut out for long distance and tough terrain, and breaks down not far into the race.
+But Maggie’s car, a fashionable Stanley Steamer, just isn’t cut out for long distance and tough terrain.
+It breaks down not far into the race.
 From here on out, if Maggie wishes to make it to the finish line, she’ll have to use her brain and feminine wiles to bum rides off of Leslie and Professor Fate.

 In Pottsdorf, Professor Fate gets caught up in a royal scheme when the aids of Prince Friedrich Hapnick (also played by Lemmon) attempt to oust Hapnick from the throne by coronating Professor Fate—who bears an uncanny resemblance to the Prince—in his place.

-But it’s Leslie to the rescue!
-After dueling with an evil aid to the prince, Leslie, with the unlikely help of Max, successfully rescues Maggie and Hezekiah (Keenan Wynn), Leslie’s right-hand man, from jail (I don’t entirely get why they had to be jailed in the first place, but whatev), before meeting up with Professor Fate in a royal bakery, just moments after Fate escapes the coronation.
-The most epic and expensive pie fight ever breaks out—slapstick comedy, remember??—before the race is back on!
+But it’s Leslie to the rescue.
+After dueling with an evil aid to the prince, Leslie, with the unlikely help of Max, successfully rescues Maggie and Hezekiah (Keenan Wynn), Leslie’s right-hand man, from jail, before meeting up with Professor Fate in a royal bakery, just moments after Fate escapes the coronation.
+The most epic and expensive pie fight ever breaks out before the race is back on.

 Fate, realizing he won because Leslie let him, angrily challenges Leslie to another race, this time from Paris to New York.
 This second Great Race begins just after Leslie and Maggie tie the knot.

-Just three years before The Great Race premiered in July of 1965, Tony Curtis experienced the first truly negative publicity of his career when he became involved with Christine Kaufmann, his seventeen year old co-star from the epic film, Taras Bulba (1962).
+Just three years before The Great Race premiered in July of 1965, Tony Curtis experienced the first truly negative publicity of his career when he began an affair with Christine Kaufmann, his seventeen year old co-star from the epic film, Taras Bulba (1962).

 I’ll give you a hint.
 It wasn’t Tony’s.